ray-project/ray/doc/source/cluster/kubernetes/getting-started/rayjob-quick-start.md

 To understand the following content better, you should understand the difference between:
 * RayJob: A Kubernetes custom resource definition (CRD) provided by KubeRay.
-* Ray job: A Ray job is a packaged ray application that can run on a remote Ray cluster.
+* Ray job: A Ray job is a packaged Ray application that can run on a remote Ray cluster.
 See [this document](jobs-overview) for more details.
 * Submitter: The submitter is a Kubernetes Job that runs `ray job submit` to submit a Ray job to the RayCluster.

 ## RayJob Configuration

 * RayCluster configuration
-  * `rayClusterSpec` - Define the **RayCluster** custom resource to run the Ray job on.
+  * `rayClusterSpec` - Defines the **RayCluster** custom resource to run the Ray job on.
 * Ray job configuration
   * `entrypoint` - The submitter runs `ray job submit --address ... --submission-id ... -- $entrypoint` to submit a Ray job to the RayCluster.
-  * `runtimeEnvYAML` - _(Optional)_ A runtime environment describes the dependencies the Ray job needs to run, including files, packages, environment variables, and more.
-The configuration provided as a multi-line YAML string.
+  * `runtimeEnvYAML` - _(Optional)_ A runtime environment that describes the dependencies the Ray job needs to run, including files, packages, environment variables, and more.
+Provide the configuration as a multi-line YAML string.
 See {ref}`Runtime Environments <runtime-environments>` for more details. _(New in KubeRay version 1.0.0)_
-  * `jobId` - _(Optional)_ The `jobId` defines the submission ID for the Ray job.
+  * `jobId` - _(Optional)_ Defines the submission ID for the Ray job.
 If not provided, KubeRay generates one automatically.
 See {ref}`Ray Jobs CLI API Reference <ray-job-submission-cli-ref>` for more details about the submission ID.
   * `metadata` - _(Optional)_ See {ref}`Ray Jobs CLI API Reference <ray-job-submission-cli-ref>` for more details about the `--metadata-json` option.
   * `entrypointNumCpus` / `entrypointNumGpus` / `entrypointResources` _(Optional)_: See {ref}`Ray Jobs CLI API Reference <ray-job-submission-cli-ref>` for more details.
 * Submitter configuration
-  * `submitterPodTemplate` - _(Optional)_ Define the Pod template for the submitter Kubernetes Job.
+  * `submitterPodTemplate` - _(Optional)_ Defines the Pod template for the submitter Kubernetes Job.
     * `RAY_DASHBOARD_ADDRESS` - The KubeRay operator injects this environment variable to the submitter Pod.
 The value is `$HEAD_SERVICE:$DASHBOARD_PORT`.
     * `RAY_JOB_SUBMISSION_ID` - The KubeRay operator injects this environment variable to the submitter Pod.
 The value is the `RayJob.Status.JobId` of the RayJob.
     * Example: `ray job submit --address=http://$RAY_DASHBOARD_ADDRESS --submission-id=$RAY_JOB_SUBMISSION_ID ...`
 * Automatic resource cleanup
   * `shutdownAfterJobFinishes` - _(Optional)_ Determines whether to recycle the RayCluster and the submitter after the Ray job finishes.
 The default value is false.
-  * `ttlSecondsAfterFinished` - _(Optional)_ This only works if `shutdownAfterJobFinishes` is true.
-The KubeRay operator deletes the RayCluster and the submitter after the Ray job finishes for `ttlSecondsAfterFinished` seconds.
+  * `ttlSecondsAfterFinished` - _(Optional)_ Only works if `shutdownAfterJobFinishes` is true.
+The KubeRay operator deletes the RayCluster and the submitter `ttlSecondsAfterFinished` seconds after the Ray job finishes.
 The default value is 0.

 ## Example: Run a simple Ray job with RayJob